rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 `Task Scheduler` periodically runs a `batchfile` which specifies a `Python` job to generate a "clean" file of sensor readings for each operational station -

 - `pandas` asks the "sensor metadata" database for connection strings to the "readings" database, sensor metadata & user-specified erroneous reading timestamps via `Django` (powered by `mysqlclient`)
-- `pandas` asks the timeseries database for readings via `SQLAlchemy` (powered by `pyodbc` & `ODBC Driver for SQL Server 17`)
+- `pandas` asks the "timeseries" database for readings via `SQLAlchemy` (powered by `pyodbc` & `ODBC Driver for SQL Server 17`)
-- `pandas` caches readings to a `pickle` file to skip trips to the timeseries database if specified
+- If specified, `pandas` caches readings to a `pickle` file to skip trips to the timeseries database
 - `pandas` re-calibrates sensor readings & filters out erroneous ones using rules & user-specified "flags"

 This is all glued together by a magic `Python` class called `StationRaw`.

-Are you following?!

-I found it next to impossible to test this glue.

-So I rolled out some very inadequate tests that checked aspects of it and moved on.
+I found it next to impossible to fully test this glue.
+I had some success using "mocking" to replace aspects of this data flow with dummy data, so I rolled out some fairly inadequate tests and moved on.

 ---